January 23, 2018 Weather Forecast

 Hilo

 Today: Occasional showers and possibly a thunderstorm.
-Low around 64.
-West wind around 7 mph.
-Chance of precipitation is 80%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+High near 76.
+Calm wind becoming east around 6 mph in the afternoon.
+Chance of precipitation is 90%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tonight: Showers likely.
-Cloudy, with a high near 76.
-West southwest wind around 6 mph becoming calm.
-Chance of precipitation is 70%.
+Tonight: Occasional showers and possibly a thunderstorm.
+Low around 65.
+East wind around 5 mph becoming calm in the evening.
+Chance of precipitation is 90%.
+New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Occasional showers, mainly before 1pm.
+High near 77.
+Calm wind becoming east 5 to 8 mph in the afternoon.
+Chance of precipitation is 90%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Occasional showers.
-Low around 64.
-South wind around 5 mph becoming light and variable after midnight.
-Chance of precipitation is 80%.
-New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Widespread haze.
-Partly cloudy, with a low around 61.
-East wind around 9 mph.

-Tonight: Isolated showers after noon.
+Today: A 20 percent chance of showers and thunderstorms after 1pm.
 Widespread haze.
-Mostly sunny, with a high near 78.
-East northeast wind 5 to 9 mph becoming calm in the afternoon.
+Partly sunny, with a high near 78.
+Calm wind becoming west southwest around 6 mph in the afternoon.

+Tonight: A slight chance of showers and thunderstorms before 7pm, then isolated showers between 7pm and 1am.
+Widespread haze.
+Partly cloudy, with a low around 63.
+Calm wind.
 Chance of precipitation is 20%.

-Tomorrow: Isolated showers before midnight.
+Tomorrow: Isolated showers after 1pm.
 Widespread haze.
-Partly cloudy, with a low around 62.
-Light and variable wind.
+Mostly sunny, with a high near 79.
+Calm wind becoming west around 6 mph in the afternoon.
 Chance of precipitation is 20%.

 Waimea

-Today: Showers likely and possibly a thunderstorm.
-Mostly cloudy, with a low around 53.
-Breezy, with a northeast wind around 17 mph, with gusts as high as 24 mph.
+Today: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after 1pm.
+Partly sunny, with a high near 73.
+Breezy, with a northeast wind 13 to 17 mph, with gusts as high as 24 mph.
 Chance of precipitation is 70%.
+New rainfall amounts between 1 and 2 inches possible.

+Tonight: Showers likely and possibly a thunderstorm.
+Mostly cloudy, with a low around 54.
+Breezy, with an east northeast wind 8 to 16 mph, with gusts as high as 22 mph.
+Chance of precipitation is 70%.
+New precipitation amounts between 1 and 2 inches possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 74.
+Northeast wind around 9 mph.
+Chance of precipitation is 50%.
+New precipitation amounts between a quarter and half of an inch possible.

+Kohala

+Today: Occasional showers and possibly a thunderstorm.
+High near 69.
+Windy, with an east wind 20 to 23 mph, with gusts as high as 32 mph.
+Chance of precipitation is 80%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers.
-Mostly cloudy, with a high near 72.
-Breezy, with an east northeast wind 14 to 18 mph, with gusts as high as 25 mph.
-Chance of precipitation is 50%.
+Tonight: Showers likely, mainly before midnight.
+Mostly cloudy, with a low around 47.
+Windy, with an east wind 15 to 25 mph, with gusts as high as 36 mph.
+Chance of precipitation is 70%.
 New precipitation amounts between a tenth and quarter of an inch possible.

 Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 53.
-Breezy, with a northeast wind 11 to 15 mph, with gusts as high as 21 mph.
+Partly sunny, with a high near 70.
+Breezy, with an east wind 9 to 15 mph, with gusts as high as 20 mph.
 Chance of precipitation is 50%.
-New precipitation amounts between a tenth and quarter of an inch possible.

-Kohala

-Today: Showers likely and possibly a thunderstorm.
-Cloudy, with a low around 46.
-Breezy, with an east wind around 18 mph, with gusts as high as 25 mph.
-Chance of precipitation is 70%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Showers likely, mainly before noon.
-Cloudy, with a high near 68.
-Breezy, with an east wind 18 to 20 mph, with gusts as high as 28 mph.
-Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely, mainly before midnight.
-Cloudy, with a low around 46.
-Windy, with an east wind 18 to 26 mph, with gusts as high as 38 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Today: Scattered showers and thunderstorms.
+Today: Showers likely and possibly a thunderstorm before noon, then scattered showers and thunderstorms after noon.
 Widespread haze.
-Mostly cloudy, with a low around 69.
-Windy, with an east northeast wind around 26 mph, with gusts as high as 34 mph.
-Chance of precipitation is 50%.
+Partly sunny, with a high near 78.
+Windy, with an east wind 20 to 26 mph, with gusts as high as 34 mph.
+Chance of precipitation is 70%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers.
+Tonight: Showers likely, mainly before midnight.
 Widespread haze.
+Mostly cloudy, with a low around 71.
+Windy, with an east northeast wind 23 to 26 mph, with gusts as high as 33 mph.
+Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Partly sunny, with a high near 78.
-Very windy, with an east northeast wind 26 to 31 mph, with gusts as high as 40 mph.
+Tomorrow: Scattered showers.
+Widespread haze.
+Partly sunny, with a high near 79.
+Windy, with an east northeast wind 23 to 25 mph, with gusts as high as 31 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely, mainly before midnight.
-Widespread haze.
-Mostly cloudy, with a low around 70.
-Windy, with an east northeast wind 24 to 28 mph, with gusts as high as 36 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

 Puna

 Today: Occasional showers and possibly a thunderstorm.
-Low around 62.
-Calm wind.
+High near 75.
+Calm wind becoming east northeast 5 to 9 mph in the afternoon.
+Chance of precipitation is 90%.
+New rainfall amounts between three quarters and one inch possible.

+Tonight: Occasional showers.
+Low around 63.
+East northeast wind 5 to 7 mph becoming calm in the evening.
+Chance of precipitation is 90%.
+New precipitation amounts between 1 and 2 inches possible.

+Tomorrow: Occasional showers, mainly before noon.
+High near 76.
+Light and variable wind becoming east 5 to 9 mph in the afternoon.
 Chance of precipitation is 80%.
+New precipitation amounts between a quarter and half of an inch possible.

+Waikoloa

+Today: Scattered showers and thunderstorms after noon.
+Mostly sunny, with a high near 79.
+Northeast wind 7 to 10 mph.
+Chance of precipitation is 30%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tonight: Showers likely.
-Cloudy, with a high near 75.
-Calm wind becoming northeast around 6 mph in the afternoon.
-Chance of precipitation is 70%.
+Tonight: Scattered showers before midnight.
+Partly cloudy, with a low around 63.
+East wind 7 to 9 mph.
+Chance of precipitation is 30%.
 New precipitation amounts between a tenth and quarter of an inch possible.

-Tomorrow: Occasional showers.
-Low around 62.
-East northeast wind around 6 mph becoming west northwest in the evening.
-Chance of precipitation is 90%.
-New precipitation amounts between a tenth and quarter of an inch possible.

-Waikoloa

-Today: Partly cloudy, with a low around 61.
-Breezy, with an east wind 11 to 15 mph, with gusts as high as 21 mph.

-Tonight: Mostly sunny, with a high near 79.
-East wind 6 to 11 mph becoming light and variable in the afternoon.
+Tomorrow: Isolated showers after noon.
+Mostly sunny, with a high near 80.
+East wind 5 to 9 mph becoming calm in the afternoon.
+Chance of precipitation is 20%.

-Tomorrow: Partly cloudy, with a low around 62.
-Light east southeast wind becoming east 6 to 11 mph after midnight.

-The Pacific Tsunami Warning Center has cancelled the Tsunami Watch for for the state of Hawaii as of 110 AM HST.

 Data Courtesy of NOAA.gov